 Even after 10 brews, the smoky flavor of Lapsang Souchong doesn't disappear.

-Non-smoky Lapsang Souchong was later developed for people who want to try this tea variety's unique qualities without the robust smoky taste.
+Non-smoky Lapsang Souchong was developed around 2005, aimed for people who want to try this tea variety's unique qualities without the robust smoky taste.
 Instead of smoking the tea leaves, they are dried just like other black teas.
 The resulting tea is sweet, like honey, and aromatic.

 To brew Lapsang Souchong tea: